MaxMonteil/JustSearch/README.md

 A super fun project and finally a chance to get into Typescript.

+I have deployed the site to netlify [here](https://justwatch.netlify.app/) but it doesn't seem like their API is accepting requests from that origin.

 ## Project setup

 **Very Important** Don't forget to copy the `env.example` file to a `.env.local` one, the app expects to be able to find a couple of environment variables there.